sei-international/LEAPMacro.jl/docs/src/config.md

 output_folder: Baseline
 ```

 The next block sets the start and end years for the simulation.
 When running with LEAP, these should normally be the same as the base year and final year in LEAP, and the start year should be appropriate for the supply-use table.
 However, during model development, the start year might be set to an earlier value to calibrate against historical data.
-Also, the end year can be set closer to the start year, but Macro normally runs quickly once it is loaded, so that is rarely necessary for performance.
 ```yaml
 #---------------------------------------------------------------------------
 # Start and end years for the simulation